kunwarAbhay/Tubelight.js/README.md

 const priorityQueue = new Tubelight.PriorityQueue();
 ```

-### ⚒️ Operations that can be performed on Stack :
+### ⚒️ Operations that can be performed on Priority-Queue :

 🟢 Push : Insert an element in priority-queue